oracle-samples/bysyscall/README.md

 wrappers can use that index to retrieve per-task data from the memory-mapped array.

+When a process that uses the libbysyscall library `fork()`s, we explitictly call the initialization function (which is instrumented by our bysyscall BPF program) to ensure that we get a new index for the new process.

+`pthread_create()` is more complicated.
+We here instrument the `start_thread()` function and dynamically compute the offset of the per-thread variable holding the array map index; it is found relative to the `pthread_t` argument to `start_thread()`.
+Once we have the address of the per-thread index variable and the task struct, we can initialize the per-thread data and set the index in the per-thread variable before the user method runs.
+This means the cached values can always be used in the thread context.

 # Why is this needed?

 With the approach of using an LD_PRELOAD library, a reasonable question